Rainymood/rainymood.github.io/_posts/2019-07-16-how-to-change-theme-to-minimal-mistakes.md

 ## Step 3.
 That's it!

-**That's it!
-It's that simple.**
+**It's that simple.**

+Don't be like me and waste a full day debugging something you don't actually have to.
+Just fork the repo and start publishing!

+This is what the final product looks like and you can find it [here](https://rainymood.github.io/minimal-mistakes).

 <img src="/assets/2019-06-16-how-to-change-theme-to-minimal-mistakes/003-done.jpg">

-This is what the final product looks like and you can find it [here](https://rainymood.github.io/minimal-mistakes).

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">